 - Another thing that helps is to identify the root of the sin and repent of that.
 This means identifying my motivation, perhaps fear, doubt, shame, pride, condemnation, despair, or distrust.
 When I reject these tools of the adversary, I repent of categories of sin instead of specifics.
 Self blame and fearing what other people say is probably pride based -- caring about how other people perceive me and getting my validation from something other than God.
 Worrying or obsessing about finances, events, or relationships can be fear based.
 Identifying and repenting of the root emotion has allowed me see temptations when they are still just temptations, cleansing myself of whole categories of sin.

 - Often when I repent of something current, especially something that shows up as a habitual sin -- perhaps emotional eating -- a memory surfaces.
-It's important to allow that memory to come up, to let the spirit bring it all the way back to my consciousness, including the painful emotions from that time.
+Allow that memory to come up!
+Let the spirit bring it all the way back to consciousness, including the painful emotions from that time.
 This is not a comfortable process, but it is a productive one!
 I invite Jesus into the memory, and into the places inside me affected by it.
-He heals the original sin and all the other similar sins built on top of it.
-Then I become truly free!!!
+He heals the original sin and the sins built on top of it.
+Then I become truly free.
 After that, the temptation to commit that habitual sin loses its power over me.

 I've come to see each day as a "Groundhog Day."
 Do you remember how, in the 1993 movie, Bill Murray relives the same day, Groundhog Day, day after day after day?
 The repetition only ends once he learns compassion and sacrifice.
 I think our days are like that.
 To us there are Mondays and March 11ths.
 But to God it's a lifetime of do-overs, or a lifetime of learning to live the way He does.
 We reset and try again day after day after day.